Charlie Atkinson (rugby union)

-Charles Joseph Atkinson (born 6 October 2001) is an English professional rugby union player for Leicester Tigers in the Gallagher Premiership.
+Charles Joseph Atkinson (born 6 October 2001) is an English professional rugby union player who plays as a fly-half for Gallagher Premiership club Gloucester Rugby.

 Early life and education

 Atkinson's father played rugby for Tynedale RFC, Northumberland and had England Under-18 trials.

 Atkinson first played rugby at Oxford RFC, aged five.
 He was educated at Abingdon School from 2013 until 2020 and played in the first XV rugby team.
 Atkinson played twice for England U-18.

-Rugby playing career
+Club career

-In 2020 Atkinson signed for Wasps on a three year contract.
+In 2020 Atkinson signed for Wasps on a three-year contract.

 He is known for beating defenders, try scoring, and also for physical commitment in defence.
-This contract ended in 2022 after Wasps went under, he signed for Leicester Tigers in October 2022.
+Atkinson started in their 2021–22 EPCR Challenge Cup semi-final elimination against Lyon.